 (iii) Gender webpages (English and Russian) developed and hosted by the official NSO websites of KAZ, KGZ and TAJ.
 In UZB, its link appears on the official website.

-Output 2: CGAs: 2 done, 4 in progress.
-One country brief started.
+RETA Output 2: CGAs: 4 published, 2 in progress.
+One country profile done.
 Information materials: 4 published.
-One research report in print.
+Two research reports in print.
 Details are:

 (i) CGA Kazakhstan Printed English version published and disseminated.
 Online versions (English and Russian)published.